Moralistic therapeutic deism

 Moralistic therapeutic deism (MTD) is a term that was first introduced in the 2005 book Soul Searching: The Religious and Spiritual Lives of American Teenagers by the sociologist Christian Smith with Melinda Lundquist Denton.
-The term is used to describe what they consider to be the common beliefs among young people in the United States.
+The term is used to describe the generalized monotheistic beliefs they consider to be common among young people in the United States.
 The book is the result of the research project the National Study of Youth and Religion.

 Definition

 The authors' study found that many young people believe in several moral statutes not exclusive to any of the major world religions.
 It is not a new religion or theology as such, but identified as a set of commonly held spiritual beliefs.
 It is this combination of beliefs that they label moralistic therapeutic deism: